Let’s Start a Ruckus

 When I’m not helping inspire product teams with my customer knowledge, I am telling stories and teaching niche audiences has a podcast producer and host.
 Together, these skills turn me into an internal evangelist that keep teams aligned, optimistic, and practical.

-The TeamSnap experience taught me how enjoyable developing Software-as-a-Service applications could be.
+I have been focused on building web-based applications ever since my TeamSnap experience.
+Building something that grew into a successful company taught me how enjoyable developing Software-as-a-Service applications could be.
 Especially when I could work with others using a whiteboard, butcher-paper sketch pads, and paper-based demos to brainstorm functions, workflows, and features.

 I love telling stories and teaching niche audiences interesting ways to look at wicked problems.
 That’s why I find talking at conferences is a perfect way to streamline an idea, test its validity, and gain instant feedback.
 Sometimes the crazier the talk, the better the feedback!